mazpe/Faxsmile/readme.md

 fax_senders

 ## [CHANGE LOG]
+### 10-03-2016
+- Fax/ Recipients association
+- In global Fax create form, If a recipient is entered a client id is required

 ### 10-02-2016
 - Creating a Fax only selected Clients users are loaded
 - Editing a Fax the preselected User is Selected and only Clients Users loaded.